 In critical-care rooms, patients are not as mobile and may not be as conscious as in general patient care.
-Patients require more monitoring and support from caregivers and often have more medical monitoring equipment around the bedside (see Figure 8-20).
-The bed position may be altered from the typical headwall condition due to medical equipment and/or 360-degree access requirements; hence, visitor access is often more restricted.
+Patients require more monitoring and support from caregivers and often have more medical monitoring equipment around the bedside (see Figure 45).
+The bed position may be altered from the typical headwall condition due to medical equipment and/ or 360-degree access requirements; hence visitor access is often more restricted.
 Medical gas and related equipment are often implemented through ceiling-mounted booms.
 Frequently, an observation light for staff to monitor the condition of the patients is needed; this light should be dimmable and may be the same light used for examination or reading, depending on the configuration.

-8.3.1.4 Obstetrical Units.
-Labor-delivery-recovery (LDR) and labor-delivery-recovery-postpartum (LDRP) rooms are private rooms that are used for non-surgical births.
+8.1.4 Obstetrical Units.
+Labor-Delivery-Recovery (LDR) and Labor-Delivery-Recovery-Postpartum (LDRP) rooms are private rooms that are used for non-surgical births.
 The layout of an LDR or LDRP room is similar to that of a private inpatient room and typically has a residential, hospitality-like atmosphere in order to provide additional comfort to the patient and family during their stay.
-The room is large enough to feature dedicated spaces for supportive family members.
-In addition to the general illumination within the room, high-output, articulated, recessed task lighting is located at the foot of the bed to ensure sufficient illumination of the birth canal during labor and delivery.
-An infant radiant warmer, incubator, or bassinet may also be located in the room, depending on needs of the infant (see Figure 8-21).
+The room is large enough to feature dedicated spaces in the room for supportive family members.
+In addition to the general illumination within the room, high-intensity, articulated, recessed task lighting is located at the foot of the bed to ensure sufficient illumination of the birth canal during labor and delivery.
+An infant radiant warmer, incubator, or bassinet may also be located in the room, depending on needs of the infant (see Figure 46).

-Figure 8-21.
-This labor-delivery-recovery (LDR) room features dedicated spaces for mother, newborn and visiting family.
-(Courtesy of HDR; © 2013 balloggphoto.com)
+Figure 46.
+This Labor-Delivery-Recovery (LDR) room features dedicated spaces for mother, newborn and visiting family.
+(Courtesy of HDR; ©2013 balloggphoto.com)